kcw36/lmnh_plant_health/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ## Title
 Provide a clear and concise title for your pull request.
-DO NOT include the title in your description use this help to pupulate the PR Title above.
+DO NOT include the title in your description use this help to populate the PR Title above.
 For example, "[PR] Implement extract tests"

 # Description